certeu/morio/docs/docs/guides/design/readme.md

 However, it is also notoriously complex to run in production, which clashes with our [low maintenance](#low-maintenance) goal.

-This complexity has not gone unnoticed, and other players have stepped in provide simpler offerings with a Kafka-compatible API.
+This complexity has not gone unnoticed, and other players have stepped in, providing simpler offerings with a Kafka-compatible API.

 One of those is [RedPanda](https://redpanda.com/) which is our choice for Morio's streaming backbone due to it simple setup, configuration, and